 Object Lesson on Sin: 6 Kid-Friendly Ideas

 This is super messy, but really drives home the idea that sin is disgusting.
-We had a volunteer stand in a baby pool and poured a bucket of slime over their head.
-Definitely an attention getter with the kids!
-We made the slime out of large cans of vanilla pudding and green food coloring.
+Have a volunteer stand in a baby pool.
+Then pour a bucket of slime over his or her head.
+It’s definitely an attention getter with the kids!
+We made slime out of large cans of vanilla pudding and green food coloring.

-Get Rid of the Sin:
+2. Get Rid of the Sin

 Divide the room down the middle using masking tape.
-Divide the class in half, and put them on opposite sides of the division.
+Then divide the class in half, and put kids on opposite sides of the division.
 Give each side 25 paper wads.
-Instruct the teams that their job is to get as many of the paper wads or “sins” off of their sides and onto the other team’s side.
+Instruct teams that their job is to get as many of the paper wads or “sins” off of their sides and onto the other team’s side.
 Allow teams to play for four to five minutes before calling time.
 Count how many paper wads each team has.

 Ask: What’s wrong with the Kool-Aid?
-It looks like normal Kool-Aid.
-Are you sure that there is something wrong with it?
-How can it be bad if it looks OK?
-Sometimes Satan tricks us with sin in the same way.
-It looks great on the outside, but it really is bad for us.
+It looks normal.
+Are you sure something is wrong with it?
+How can it be bad if it looks okay?
+Sometimes Satan tricks us with sin the same way.
+It looks great on the outside, but it’s really bad for us.